The women executed in

 Public Prosecutor, Glenn Knight, led the prosecution while Howard Cashin, J. B.

-Jeyaretnam, and Nathan Isaac defended Lim, Tan and
+Jeyaretnam, and Nathan Isaac defended Lim, Tan and Hoe respectively.
+Lim’s guilty plea was not accepted by the

-lasted 41 days, the second longest in Singaporean history.
-Lim refused to cooperate with his defence
+Lim refused to cooperate with his defence counsel.

 Tan and